mpadge/hotspotr/README.md

 ![](fig/demo-getis.png)

-Then the text output of `run_tests` for a random seed giving more typically low p-values
+Then the text output of `run_tests` for a random seed giving more typically low p-values.

 ``` r
 run_tests (size=10, ntests=100)